sbadi99/yelp-sample/README.md

 * From a architecture standpoint, used the LiveData/ViewModel approach and best practices (MVVM) (per Android architectural components) to allow for UI layer to be decoupled from the business layer.
 * It uses the latest androidx framework (rather than older support libraries).
 * From a UI standpoint, leveraged latest androidx cardviews and Recyclerviews
 * Also handled Location management and user location permission scenarios to streamiline fetching of user's "current location".
 Getting user "last location"(current location) directly is not always reliable and may return null.
-Therefore, imlplemented a more extensive and more reliable "Location update" approach instead.
+Therefore, implemented a more extensive and more reliable "Location update" approach instead.

 Extras: I implemented "auto-complete" for better end-user expereince.